eloiseberthier/BioVision_project/README.md

 # psc_biovision
 A project involving the École polytechnique and the Thales Group on artificial vision.
 It is quite a high level idea of a system, but I think it contains some useful ideas, all of them inspired by Gestalt theory.
 We provide a C++ implementation on a simple Turtlebot robot, using the firmware ROS.
 It may not be directly usable as such, as I think some of the ROS nodes are missing (the feature extractor).
-Some of the choices we made can be retrospectively considered naive, but it this time none of thus knew much about computer vision.

 The idea is to model a 'context' using visual informations, and to propose a simple algorithm to discriminate between contexts.
 We consider a small robot with a camera, which moves in some different places.